 Quality assurance and compliance depend on keeping raw and validated data separate.
 See the portion of Chapter 6 on data validation.
 This article will help you manage data quality better.
 Get in touch with the company below if you want help improving your data monitoring.

 The "Ambient Data Quality" document, which is part of Alberta's Air Monitoring Directive (AMD), explains how continuous ambient air quality and meteorological data are collected and ensured to be accurate.
 Maintaining data quality is the goal.
 Follow these rules if you're collecting data.
-Chapter 9 of the AMD has details on reporting and a flow chart showing how data is collected and managed.
+Chapter 9 of the AMD has details on reporting and it provides a methodical, comprehensive framework for reporting air quality data.
+Here's a brief summary.

 1.1 The amendments